Web3-Pi/web3-reverse-proxy/README.md

 # Web3 Reverse Proxy
-Unstable POC implementation of a Web3 reverse proxy.
+Unstable PoC implementation of a Web3 reverse proxy.

 It was originally developed on **Windows 10 Pro** with **PyCharm 2022.3.1 (Community Edition)** and **Python 3.11**.